vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Get familiar with the vantage6 UI
+## Mapping vantage6 to "real life"
 Let's imagine a usecase where you would like to study an illness accross 3 different academic hospitals in the Netherlands: VUmc, Maastricht UMC+, and UMC Utrecht.